 - Derailing Love Interests:

 - Averted regarding Julianne, who shows clear signs of being a psycho bitch through the film (which are at first concealed by our expectations of the genre), and the script is not shy about how bitchy she is...
 But that is the point.
 Julianne gets chewed out for her actions.
-The Gay Best Friend constantly tells her that her idea is stupid, the Nice Guy is upset when Hell breaks loose, and when the Villain Protagonist has to confront The Ojou on the shit she did to her, all the women in the scene side with said Ojou and call the other girl "bitch", "slut" and "couple breaker" in the most hilariously awesome way ever possible.
+The Gay Best Friend constantly tells her that her idea is stupid, the Nice Guy is upset when Hell breaks loose, and when Julianne has to confront Kim on the shit she did to her, all the women in the scene side with Kim and call Julianne "bitch", "slut" and "couple breaker" in the most hilariously awesome way ever possible.